|Back to Main Print This Page Email to a Friend|

 Endovascular surgery does not cure the cause of your aneurysm.
 Your arteries may become wide again.
 To prevent the aneurysm from coming back:

 - Reduce stress to help lower your chances of having a blocked artery again.

-- If you were given medicines for blood pressure or diabetes, take them as your doctor has asked you to.
+Your health care provider may give you medicine to help lower your cholesterol.
+If you are given medicines for blood pressure or diabetes, take them as your doctor has asked you to.

-When to Call the Doctor
+When to call the doctor

 Call your doctor or nurse if:

-- You have pain in your belly or back that does not go away or is very bad.
+- You have pain in your belly or back that does not go away or is very bad

-- There is bleeding at the catheter insertion site that does not stop when pressure is applied.
+- There is bleeding at the catheter insertion site that does not stop when pressure is applied

-- Your leg or arm below where the catheter was inserted changes color, becomes cool to the touch, pale, or numb.
+- Your leg or arm below where the catheter was inserted changes color, becomes cool to the touch, pale, or numb

-- Your legs are swelling.
+- Your legs are swelling

-- You have chest pain or shortness of breath that does not go away with rest.
+- You have chest pain or shortness of breath that does not go away with rest

-- You have dizziness or fainting, or you are very tired.
+- You have dizziness or fainting, or you are very tired

-- You are coughing up blood or yellow or green mucus.
+- You are coughing up blood, or yellow or green mucus

-- You have chills or a fever over 101 °F.
+- You have chills or a fever over 101 °F

-- You have blood in your stools.
+- You have blood in your stool

-- You are not able to move your legs.
+- You are not able to move your legs

 De Bruin JL, Baas AF, Buth J, Prinssen M, Verhoeven EL, Cuypers PW, van Sambeek MR, Balm R, Grobbee DE, Blankensteijn JD; DREAM Study Group.
 Long-term outcome of open or endovascular repair of abdominal aortic aneurysm.
 N Engl J Med.
-2010 May 20;362(20):1881-9.
+2010 May 20;362(20):1881-1889.

-Gloviczki P, Ricotta JJ II.
-Aneurysmal vascular disease.
-In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
+Tracci MC, Cherry KJ.
+The aorta.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 65.
+19th ed.
+Philadelphia, PA: Saunders Elsevier; 2012:chap 62.

 Greenhalgh RM, Powell JT.
 Endovascular repair of abdominal aortic aneurysm.
 N Engl J Med.
 2008 Jan 31;358(5):494-501.

 Lederle FA, Kane RL, MacDonald R, Wilt TJ.
 Systematic review: repair of unruptured abdominal aortic aneurysm.
 Ann Intern Med.
-2007 May 15;146(10):735-41.
+2007 May 15;146(10):735-741.